Kurento/kurento/source/glossary.rst

        OpenCV (Open Source Computer Vision Library) is a BSD-licensed open source computer vision and machine learning software library.
 OpenCV aims to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception.

    Pad, Media
        A :index:`Media Pad <single: Media; Pad>` is is an element's interface with the outside world.
-Data streams from the MediaSource pad to another element’s MediaSink pad.
+Data streams from the MediaSource pad to another element's MediaSink pad.

        .. seealso::
           `GStreamer Pad <https://gstreamer.freedesktop.org/documentation/application-development/basics/pads.html>`_